guettli/IUA/README.md

 Since I had no clue, this hint helped me do manage this process.

 Some days ago I read about [Direct Responsible Individual (Apple)](https://fortune.com/2011/08/25/how-apple-works-inside-the-worlds-biggest-startup/).
 I think this is a good solution for temporary projects.
-For a time-frame of two weeks to three months it is easy to say "Yes, I
-I want to be the direct responsible individual.
+For a time-frame of two weeks to three months it is easy to say "Yes, I want to be the direct responsible individual."

 But back to me sitting in front of the screen creating a new wiki page.
 This is not a temporary project.
-This is something which tool/service/process which lasts longer.
+This is a tool/service/process which lasts longer.
 No end in sight so far.
+Going to our manager to solve this would make it too complicated.
+This should be doable on peer-to-peer level.

-Thank your for your patience.
+Thank your for your patience reading my story.

+... short dramatic pause ...

-The solution I prefer at the moment is called: **IUA: If unsure ask ...**
+The solution: **IUA: If unsure ask ...**

+More is not needed.
+A new comers should know where to ask questions which are not solved on the wiki-page.

 This `...` can be a person, a role, a chat-channel or a mail-adress.

 Obvious?
 Yes, now it is obvious and simple.

+What do you think about this?
+Please write me a mail guettli.iua@thomas-guettler.de or create an issue at github.